 - Effects on tax avoidance are assumed by Laffer fans to be a strong part of their argument.
 Others are not so sure.
 Here’s Wikipedia: Furthermore, the Laffer curve does not take explicitly into account the nature of the tax avoidance taking place.
 It is possible that if all producers are endowed with two survival factors in the market (ability to produce efficiently and ability to avoid tax), then the revenues raised under tax avoidance can be greater than without avoidance, and thus the Laffer curve maximum is found to be farther right than thought.
 The reason for this result is that if producers with low productive abilities (high production costs) tend to have strong avoidance abilities as well, a uniform tax on producers actually becomes a tax that discriminates on the ability to pay

 The killer point is that tax cuts for incentive have been tried, and have failed.
 Reagan tried it, and the budget deficit soared.
-Trump is trying it, with the same result.
-The state of Kansas cut its taxes in 2012, promising ‘an adrenaline shot in the arm for the economy’.
+Trump is trying it, buoyed by the same predictions – “some proponents … even argued that its macroeconomic effects would be so large that the bill would actually increase revenues” – but, sadly, punished by the same result.
+The latest predictable report can be found here.
+The state of Kansas provides perhaps the most egregious case-study: its Republican legislators cut its taxes in 2012, promising ‘an adrenaline shot in the arm for the economy’.
 Laffer himself assured them they would make more money that way.
 They didn’t: of course they didn’t.
 The result was close to catastrophe.
 Tax receipts fell $700m in the first year.
 Road repairs stalled.
 Health care in rural areas declined.
 The courts ruled that the cuts to the schools system (some had to close one day a week, and subsidies to poorer areas were abolished) were alarming enough to be unconstitutional (the governor promptly tried to defund courts ruling on such issues).
 This makes the original mistake the more deeply worrying.
 Instead of saying “we got it wrong – let’s return to the original tax base”, the right will say “the budget is out of balance – we can no longer afford the current level of public services.”
 First in line is usually social benefits: last will be defence.
 It will happen under Trump: watch this space.

 So, an idea that doesn’t work, and will worsen public finances.
 I’m far from the only person saying this – see another blog, by Richard Murphy, a tax expert that the BBC invited to their studios but decided not to use.
 It’s truly striking how unalarmed conservatives are by all this.
 Centrist or radical government causing the same deficit by more generous social benefits, better schools and transport, shorter hospital waiting lists would get both barrels from party and press about fiscal irresponsibility.
 But deficits caused by tax cuts for the rich, not so much.